xfathurrahman/mysql-backup-r2/README.md

 # MySQL Backup to Cloudflare R2

-A Docker container that backs up MySQL databases to Cloudflare R2 storage using rclone.
+A Docker container that provides automated MySQL database backups to Cloudflare R2 storage using rclone.
+This solution offers secure, scheduled backups with compression, retention policy management, and multi-database support.
+Perfect for maintaining reliable database backups in a cloud environment with minimal configuration required.

 ## Features